upbound-demo/internal-cloud-platform/README.md

 # Internal Cloud Platform

-This repository contains the manifests to build your own internal cloud platform with Upbound Managed Crossplane (MXP).
+This repository contains the manifests to build your own internal cloud platform on top of Upbound Self-Hosted Environments.
+Your cloud platform will be powered by Managed Crossplane (MXP) control planes.

 ## Usage

+### Personas

+The repo is a reference implementation for an organization that is built around having a **platform team** and **app teams**. **Platform teams** are responsible for creating the MXP instances, crafting the set of `XRDs` and `compositions` to be installed on these MXPs, and operating Crossplane. **App teams** are concerned only with their applications and consuming the APIs created by the Platform team.

+### Prerequisites

+The usage instructions in this repo assume you have already bootstrapped an Upbound Self-Hosted Environment in your own Kubernetes Cluster using the `up` CLI.
+If you have not done this, consult instructions from the Upbound team before continuing.
+This repo also assumes Flux has been provisioned as the CI/CD engine to power "GitOps".

 ### Deploy an Application

-In your team's repository (an example [here](https://github.com/upbound-demo/team-blue)), you can create Kubernetes resources and Crossplane claims together.
-The following is an example where Wordpress is deployed on the team's cluster together with an `SQLInstance` object whose API is defined by the platform team in this repository.
+In your app team's repository (an example [here](https://github.com/upbound-demo/team-blue)), you can create Kubernetes resources and Crossplane claims together.
+The following is an example where Wordpress is deployed on the app team's cluster together with an `SQLInstance` object whose API is defined by the platform team in this repository.

 ```yaml